parsiya/parsiya.net/content/page/CheatSheet.markdown

     2. Remove the `Debugger` key.

 ### Open a Network Monitor cap File in Wireshark and Save is Disabled
-There is probably an error in the capture.
+Seems like this actually happens if you save the display filter in the capture file.
+The filter will be first packet in the resulting cap file and that's what causes this issue.

+This can be avoided by not checking the `Record display filter in capture file` when saving the file in Netmon.

 1. Use the `netmon_filter` in Wireshark.
 You will most likely see one packet.
    It's the first packet and its ID is 1.
 2. Close it and use `editcap` to remove it.
     * `C:\Program Files\Wireshark>editcap -F netmon2 C:\path\to\netmon.cap c:\path\to\modified.cap 1`
 3. Open `modified.cap` in Wireshark and save it as pcap.